pichuang/azure-infra-tools/copy-container-images/README.md

 1. The script reads the image list file line by line
 2. For each image, it extracts the path (excluding the registry)
 3. It then constructs the destination image URL by combining the destination registry with the extracted path
-4. Finally, it uses skopeo to copy the image from source to destination
+4. Finally, it uses Azure CLI to import the image from the source registry to the destination registry